robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 #### Parameters

-`MemberData` has the following two parameters (provided into its constructor):
+`MemberData` has the following two parameters (provided into its constructor) that must appear before the attribute properties:
 - `memberName`
   a required parameter for providing the name of the member where the data is coming from.
 - `parameters`